solimodsthings/MoreClassesMod/README.md

 The mod is designed to work with existing save files.
 Create a backup of your save file if you choose to use this mod in the middle of an existing campaign.

-More Classes Mod depends on another Himeko Sutori mod, [Events Mod](https://github.com/solimodsthings/EventsMod).
+More Classes Mod depends on another Himeko Sutori mod, [CoreMod](https://github.com/solimodsthings/CoreMod).

 # Classes